 Banner Image

 My earliest fashion inspiration was Rudy Huxtable.
-Charlotte Flax played by Winona Ryder in the movie Mermaids.
-(Charlotte was a dose of 1950s fashion for me at a time when I was grappling with how I felt about grunge.)
-The vintage black ostrich feather hat I found and wore to my senior prom.
-My first pair of Joe's Jeans (circa 2001, bought on a visit to NYC).
-I’m still pained by the memory of saying goodbye to those, but we had some good years together.
+Charlotte Flax played by Winona Ryder in Mermaids.
+The vintage black ostrich feather hat I wore to senior prom.
+My first pair of Joe's Jeans–circa 2001, bought on a visit to NYC.
+I'm still pained by the memory of saying goodbye to those, but we had some good years together.
+Give me a great pair of pants and a fresh haircut and I'll take on the world.

-Fashion is not limited to the elite or the fringe.
-It’s for the bold, the outspoken, the conscious.
-Fashion is discovery, experimentation, emotion.
-It’s mathematical, it’s a reflection of culture, it’s influenced by the past and the future.
+Style is discovery, experimentation, emotion.
+It's mathematical, it's a reflection of culture, it's influenced by the past and the future.
+It's an art form and your style is a unique expression of you.

-The more I take stock of what I have, the more empowered I feel to make discerning decisions about what I add to my life and my space.
-We live in a world of abundance.
-I recognize that I have the privilege to buy things I want.
-The better I understand myself the easier it is to say yes to the right things.
+The more I take stock of the world today, the more empowered I feel to make discerning decisions about what I add to my life.
+I have the privilege to buy things I want.
+The better I understand myself, the easier it is to say yes to the right things.

 "I choose to surround myself with reminders of the world I want to live in."

-In art school, we posed questions like these.
-As a graphic designer, I tested how to visually support a message and make it compelling.
-As a video producer, I learned to share people’s stories.
-In fashion school, I discovered how to take things apart and put them back together.
-It’s here my eyes opened to the way the fashion industry works, who it celebrates and who it takes advantage of.
-How fibers become fabrics and how ideas become items on the shelves in a store.
-As a wardrobe stylist, I was exposed to the state of the industry as it is today, and I feel for the consumers who try to navigate this distorted reality.
+In art school, I posed big questions.
+As a graphic designer, I made messages compelling.
+As a video producer, I shared people's stories.
+In fashion school, I discovered how to take things apart and put them back together—and my eyes opened to how the home & fashion industry works.
+Who it celebrates and who it exploits.
+How fibers become fabrics and how ideas become items on shelves.

-Now as a boutique owner and curator, I use what I know to celebrate artists and innovators.
-I ask my questions again and again and am discerning about who I give my money too.
-I control my money and I choose where to spend it.
+Now I use what I know to celebrate indie brands who give a damn.
+I ask my questions again and again and am discerning about who gets my money.
+I choose where to spend it.

 My mother always told me I could do whatever I want in life and be successful.
 I believe her.
 My father always said he trusted me to make good choices.
 I believe I do.